 If one party breaches the BFA, the other party can apply directly to the Family Court to uphold the orders.
 It’s a quicker, more efficient way to enforce a BFA.

-Is a binding financial agreement legally enforceable if there aren’t consent orders?
+??⚖️ Is a binding financial agreement legally enforceable?

 When there’s a breach of a BFA, it means one of the parties hasn’t complied with the requirements.
 It’s like a breach of contract.

 If there is a breach, you would first try and get your former partner to comply.
 If that doesn’t work, speak to us.
-We’ll discuss taking legal action to sort it out
+We’ll discuss taking legal action to help sort it out.

 Court proceedings often cause tremendous stress to the parties involved.
 They’re also expensive.
 Usually, there’s a wait of many months (or years) before a court hears the case.